Medsphere is the leading provider of affordable and interoperable healthcare IT platform solutions.

 By commercializing OpenVista and offering it broadly via a unique subscription model, Medsphere has given the healthcare industry an economically sustainable EHR alternative that frees healthcare organizations from vendor lock, lack of interoperability, high cost and other pain points that have paralyzed the industry and precluded widespread EHR adoption.

 Two fundamental realities drive Medsphere's use of open source technology.
 First, software is a commodity, which elevates the importance of services and creates a mutually beneficial relationship between vendor and customer that is lacking in the proprietary model.
-Medsphere uses commercially enhanced open source software and the contributions of hundreds of healthcare professionals as a platform for professional services that produce operational, financial, and clinical transformation.
+Medsphere uses commercially enhanced open source software as a platform for professional services that produce operational, financial, and clinical transformation.
 Second, like the provision of medical care, open source is an inherently collaborative process that is improved by the coordinated sharing of information as part of a community of practice.
 As a custodian of the source code, Medsphere provides safe, reliable, and timely enhancements to the OpenVista enterprise solution, making it possible to build customized healthcare improvement technology that enables better patient care.
-Medsphere regularly makes our source code available to the public through www.medsphere.org.
 For a more detailed explanation of the benefits of open source, please refer to the Medsphere white paper "Transforming Healthcare Through Open Source."

 Yes.
-Medsphere has an expert development team that will continue to improve OpenVista according to changes required by best practices and feedback from our partners in the Ecosystem.
+Medsphere has an expert development team that will continue to improve OpenVista according to changes required by best practices and feedback from our clients.
 Medsphere evaluates requests for inherent value to all OpenVista end users.
 Those requests that are broadly appealing are incorporated into the product roadmap and receive attention based on priority and market demand.
-Medsphere customers can also go to the Open Source Ecosystem for development assistance.
 Medsphere's original white paper, "From VistA to OpenVista," describes in detail the enhancements Medsphere has made to the original VA solution.

-Midland Memorial Hospital, Medsphere's flagship customer, achieved Stage 6 in the HIMSS Analytics EMR Adoption Model (EMRAM) in much less time and at only a fraction of the cost of other proprietary EMR systems.
+Midland Memorial Hospital, one of Medsphere's first customers, achieved Stage 6 in the HIMSS Analytics EMR Adoption Model (EMRAM) in much less time and at only a fraction of the cost of other proprietary EHR systems.
 Midland was one of only eleven initial Stage 6 hospitals among 5,000+ monitored by HIMSS Analytics, demonstrating how successfully and affordably OpenVista can be deployed in a non-VA healthcare setting.
 All of our other customers are on the same road to success.

 Click on Medsphere customer-partners to learn more.

 Yes, it can.
-Medsphere's EHR solutions are currently in use by over 200 sites of care, including many ambulatory sites at the Indian Health Service and the Community Health Network of West Virginia.
+Medsphere's EHR solutions are currently in use by over 200 sites of care, including many ambulatory sites at the Indian Health Service and in clinics affiliated with our larger hospital clients.
 OpenVista is flexible and configurable to meet the local needs of facilities across the continuum of care.
 The graphical interface is easy to use and highly customizable to meet both the informational and workflow needs of various users.

 Yes, OpenVista incorporates a Web-based Centralized Clinical Data Repository (CCDR) that consolidates patient data from multiple data sources, including OpenVista and physician office EHRs, through an Enterprise Master Patient Index (EMPI).
 This solution also includes a Clinician Portal for secure remote access to patient data.
 For more information on Medsphere enhancements to the VA's VistA system, read "From VistA to OpenVista," our original white paper.